skeltonn/skeltonn.github.io/_projects/mars-rover-design-team.md

 ![](/assets/mars-rover-design-team/DSC_6856.jpg)

 ### Software Architect
 Over time, additional software development required architectural considerations and a rigorous process for testing.
-I moved into an architect role to build a testing framework, implementng practices for isolating changes, and to conduct code reviews.
+I moved into an architect role to build a testing framework, implementing practices for isolating changes, and to conduct code reviews.

 ![](/assets/mars-rover-design-team/DSC_6940.JPG)